 Vivo V21 and V21e have 8 GB RAM built in and 128 GB internal storage.
 Of the internal storage, 3 GB is allocated as extended RAM, bringing the total RAM of each of these devices to 11 GB.
 Not bad at all; right?
 But Vivo is not the only brand making such phones.

 OPPO is another smartphone brand that is embracing the technology.
 It is available in OPPO F19, as well as OPPO F19 Pro series, OPPO A74 5G, and OPPO A53s 5G .
-Xiaomi is planning to introduce it in their smartphones with MIUI 13.
+The OPPO Find X2 is another, and offers the option to expand up to 3GB, 5GB, or 7GB of virtual RAM.

 Virtual RAM Android, as seen in these devices, is a cool innovation, and we look forward to seeing more mobile phones with the feature.